Norwegian Fattigmann Christmas Cookies

 Use a deep fryer for making these cookies or you can use a heavy cooking pot filled with oil.

-Heat oil and drop the fattigmann cookies carefully into oil and fry until light golden in color.
+Heat oil and drop the fattigmann cookies carefully into the oil and fry until light golden in color.
 Place the finished cookies on a tray covered with double paper towels to drain off excess fat.

 Dust them with powdered sugar/confectioners sugar and cool.